 Mr. Kunle Adeyemi, the CEO of sterling homes Ltd was in an interview with one of our correspondents, Rianat.
-In his view, developers need to create a mortgage system that works since the one we have is not accessible.
+He opined that developers need to create a mortgage system that works since the one we have is not accessible.

 Read his interview below.